 You can find detailed info on how to get to Ostia Antica and what to expect here

-Ostia Antica is the perfect day trip from Rome for families who want to explore a large and beautiful Roman city but do not want to stretch to far and crowded Pompeii.
+Ostia Antica is the perfect day trip from Rome for families who want to explore a large and beautiful Roman city but do not want or can stretch all the way Pompeii .

 Ostia Antica is great to visit with kids of all ages.